BRST and Related Superfield Approach to a Few Interesting Models of Point Particles and a Model of Bosonic String: A

 where $\xi(\tau)$ is the infinitesimal gauge symmetry transformation parameter.
 It is straightforward to check that $L_f$ transforms to a total derivative under the infinitesimal {\it classical} gauge symmetry transformations ($\delta_g$):

 Hence, the action integral $S = \int_{- \, \infty}^{+ \, \infty} d\tau \, L_f$ remains invariant ($\delta_g\, S = 0$) under $\delta_g$.
 The above first-class constraints exist because the starting Lagrangian $L_0$ is {\it singular}.
-The latter property can be proven along the similar lines of arguments, mathematical methods and logics as we have done for the {\it free} scalar relativistic particle in Sec.
+The latter property can be proven along the similar lines of arguments, as we have done for the {\it free} scalar relativistic particle in Sec.
 3 [cf. Eqs.
 (26), (27) and Appendix A for details].

 In addition to the above {\it classical} gauge symmetry transformations ($\delta_g$) that have been generated by the first-class constraints on our theory, we {\it also} have a continuous, infinitesimal and {\it classical} reparameterization transformation $(\delta_r)$ due to the infinitesimal {\it basic} 1D diffeomorphism (i.e. reparameterization) transformations of the evolution parameter: $\tau \longrightarrow \tau - \varepsilon (\tau)$ that characterizes the trajectory of the particle.
 These transformations are